Illinois Data Removal Guide (2026)

 Ready to remove

-Opt out of 200+ brokers for $2
+Opt out of 500+ brokers for $7

 OfflistMe drafts a legally compliant deletion email citing CCPA-equivalent protections for every broker.
 You send from your own inbox.
 No account, no ID upload.

-Start for $2 \u2192If a broker ignores your request
+Start for $7 →What if a broker ignores your request?

 File a complaint with the Illinois Attorney General’s consumer protection division.
 Deceptive-practice statutes often provide remedies even without a state-specific privacy law.

-File a complaint with Illinois Attorney General \u2197FAQ: Illinois data removal
+File a complaint with Illinois Attorney General ↗FAQ: Illinois data removal

 Can BIPA help remove my face from Clearview AI or PimEyes?+

-Yes — this is precisely what BIPA covers.
+Yes, this is precisely what BIPA covers.
 Clearview AI settled a class action by Illinois residents for $51.7M.
 If a service has scraped your facial biometrics without written consent, you have a direct private right of action under BIPA.

 Does Illinois have a comprehensive consumer privacy law?+